ObolNetwork/obol-docs/docs/dv/02_validator-creation.md

 description: Creating a Distributed Validator cluster from scratch
 ---

-# Distributed Validator Creation
+# Distributed validator creation

 ![A sample Distributed Validator cluster](/img/ObolCluster.png)

-### Stages of creating a Distributed Validator
+### Stages of creating a distributed validator

 To create a distributed validator cluster, you and your group of operators need to complete the following steps: